ladder2sky/macro_economical_analysis/readme.md

-it is a sample to get ppi monthly data of l2 industries of china. data source is china stats bureau.
-AKshare libirary was used in the sample.
+some methods were provided to scraped data about china's economy from official websites, including central bank china, china statistics bureau.